Worried About Samsung Keyboard's Writing Assist Becoming Paid? Read This

 Frequently Asked Questions

-No, the standard keyboard features including basic typing, autocorrect, and predictive text will remain free.
-Only the advanced AI writing features are moving to a subscription model.
+A: No, the standard keyboard features including basic typing, autocorrect, and predictive text remain completely free.
+Only the advanced AI writing features require a Galaxy AI Premium subscription at $9.99/month or $99.99/year.

-Are there good free alternatives to Samsung Keyboard?
+Q: Are there good free alternatives to Samsung Keyboard with AI features?

 Share this article: